 Generally only good for paying off credit card debt

 - Competitive rates: Payoff charges competitive interest rates, especially for well-qualified borrowers.
-Its rates are in line with other lenders, such as BestEgg and SoFi, and lower than big bank lenders like Marcus, TD Bank, or Discover.
+Its rates are in line with other top lenders, such as Laurel Road and SoFi.

-- Holistic money approach: Payoff offers support through tools and assessments to look at your larger money picture, including how your stress and personality affect your finances.
+- Holistic approach to managing money: Payoff offers support through tools and assessments to look at your larger money picture, including how your stress and personality affect your finances.
 It also offers quarterly check-ins by phone during your first year.

-- Free FICO score updates: You’ll get a free update on your FICO score every month.
-Payoff claims that its users see an average increase of 40 points to their credit score within the first four months, so this perk is a helpful way to monitor your own progress.
-Remember, though, there are many factors that influence your score, so the way it works for you may vary.
+- Free monthly FICO score updates: You’ll get a free update on your FICO score every month.
+Payoff claims that its users see an average credit score increase of 40 points within the first four months, so this perk is a helpful way to monitor your own progress.
+Remember, though, many factors influence your credit score, so your experience may vary.

-- Not available in all states: Currently, Payoff personal loans are not available in Massachusetts, Mississippi, Nebraska, Nevada, and West Virginia.
+- Not available in all states: Payoff personal loans are not available in Massachusetts and Nevada, as of September 2021.

 - May come with an origination fee: Payoff personal loans come with an origination fee of 0% to 5%.
 Aside from the interest you’ll be charged, it’s the only way that Payoff itself earns money from your loan.